 - Camp Kiwanis, Madison County, Ga

-We are also creating Pollinator Gardens on each of our 17 properties.
-The Pollinator Gardens include milkweed, flowers, bee hotels, and butterfly shelters.
+Most of our Pollinator Gardens include milkweed, flowers, bee hotels, and butterfly shelters.